GlobalPost Zimbabwe correspondent (author cannot be named because of press restrictions)January 18, 2009 17:57Updated May 30, 2010 11:41

 HARARE, Zimbabwe — A make or break meeting between Zimbabwean President Robert Mugabe and opposition leader Morgan Tsvangirai to decide the fate of Zimbabwe’s power-sharing government will be held in Harare on January 19.

-’s interim president Kgaleme Motlanthe and former president Thabo Mbeki will attend the Harare meeting to try to get the two Zimbabwean leaders to agree to form a joint government.
+South Africa’s interim president Kgaleme Motlanthe and former president Thabo Mbeki will attend the Harare meeting to try to get the two Zimbabwean leaders to agree to form a joint government.

 Zimbabwe is gripped by a humanitarian crisis with a deadly cholera epidemic sweeping the country as well as widespread hunger and inflation estimated at more than 1 billion percent.
 It is hoped the power-sharing government will reduce Zimbabwe’s myriad problems.